-Charges by weight are banded in 10 bands from 0 - 100kg to 900 - 1000kg.
+- 1. Charges by weight are banded in 10 bands from 0 100kg to 900 1000kg.
 At the lower band, an administration multiplier of 2 is used and at the upper band, an administration multiplier of 1.5 is used, with the administration multiplier evenly escalated with each band in between.
 Current costs for the treatment gate fee for each material have been calculated, as have the costs for haulage of each material to the treatment facility.
-These prices will increase in the next financial year; as most are linked to RPIX2, the average RPIX from the past 12 months (Dec 18 to Nov 19) has been used at 2.6%.
+These prices will increase in the next financial year; as most are linked to RPIX2, the average RPIX from the past 12 months (Dec 19 to Nov 20) has been used at 1.8%.
 The gross figures are rounded up to the nearest 50p for use at Princes Drive and Hunters Lane weighbridge sites.
 For the non-weighbridge sites, the gross figures are used, along with 70% fill levels for each of the 5 types of vehicle and average densities for the materials.
-The relevant administration multiplier is applied, and the gross values are rounded up to the nearest £1.

-This year, as there have been no changes in contracts, the charges have been calculated based on 2019/20 prices plus 2.6% (average RPIX over past 12 months).
-In the case of general waste, new prices have been calculated from scratch as there will be a new landfill tax from April 2020 and the Bubbenhall landfill contract uses RICS3 indices to calculate the increase, which is estimated at a higher 4.7%.

-This year we will seek to alleviate the operational issue of traders occasionally incorrectly declaring plasterboard as general waste as general waste is cheaper to dispose of.
-This false declaration has also led to potential contamination of the general waste.
-The price difference is so small that we will use the general waste price for plasterboard and will review the impact of this next year.
+The relevant administration multiplier is applied, and the gross values are rounded up to the nearest £1. - 2.
+This year, as there have been no changes in contracts, the charges have been calculated based on 2020/21 prices plus 1.8% (average RPIX over past 12 months).
+However, it is recommended that there is scope to make in-year delegated decisions to alter prices, if proved necessary.
+This is because both green wase and inert waste contracts come to an end in the first half of 2021 and it is likely that recycling treatment costs will rise.
+The haulage contract also comes to an end this year and prices are set to rise.
+The landfill tax rate from April 2021 will increase by 2.7% and the Bubbenhall landfill contract uses RICS3 indices to calculate the increase, which is due to be calculated later in the year, but is likely to be higher than the 1.8% average RPIX. - 3.
+Last year we aligned the weighbridge price of plasterboard disposal with that of general waste and we will continue this.
+We believe this alleviated the operational issue of traders occasionally incorrectly declaring plasterboard as general waste to access the cheaper price, leading to potential contamination of the general waste.
+The price difference is so small that we will use the general waste price for plasterboard and will continue to review.